About surgery for bone cancer

 The most important thing is that the surgeon removes all the cancer.
 So they will make sure that they also take out a margin of healthy bone tissue all around the cancer.
 They send this to the lab to be carefully checked to make sure all the cancer has been removed.
 Once the cancer is all out, then the surgeon fixes the prosthesis in place.

 Once the prosthesis is in place, you should be able to use the limb well, but there are usually some limitations.
-You will have quite intensive rehabilitation to help you move around and use the limb as soon as possible after your surgery.
+You will have quite intensive rehabilitation.
+If you have had surgery to remove cancer from the bone in your arm (humerus), the physiotherapist will show you how to move your elbow to make up for limited movement in your shoulder.
+If you have had surgery to your leg, the physiotherapist will help you move around and use the limb as soon as possible after your surgery.
 There is information about coping after bone replacement surgery in the living with bone cancer section.

 Unfortunately, sometimes limb sparing surgery does not work out.
 The most common reasons for limb sparing surgery failing are

-Infection is a risk with any bone surgery.
+Infection is a risk with any bone surgery, and is a particular risk for people having chemotherapy.
 Once infection develops in the bone, it is very difficult to get rid of it.
 Your surgical team will do all they can to prevent infection.
 You will have antibiotics during and after your operation, to try to reduce the risk of an infection.
 Unfortunately, if you get a severe infection it can break down the bone around the prosthesis.
 The prosthesis then becomes loose and unstable.